RogersNL/tic-tac-toe/README.md

 4. Alternate between X and O also between player 1 and player 2.
   Example: When cell is clicked either X or O will change.

-5.Create branch statements to determine who will win.
+5. Create branch statements to determine who will win.
   Example: When three symbols in a row display winner and ends game.

-_

 ## Setup/Installation Requirements

-* _Double click the icon in your folder_
+* _Clone Repository_
+* _Open index.html_

 ## Known Bugs

-_Doesn't properly add "way" to end of vowel words.
-Doesn't properly translate "qu" or words starting with "y"._
+_Computer doesn't always play to win._

 ## Support and contact details